-Katy Mogal is now a director of design research at Facebook.
+Katy Mogal is now in a research role at Google.
 While the company has changed from the original interview, the values of research and insights have stayed the same.

 Few companies are as intimately connected with their users’ every moment as Fitbit.

 As Fitbit’s director of design/user research, Katy Mogal oversees the integration of user insights into the product development process.
 Katy and her team of social scientists and researchers work with designers and product managers to create new experiences.
 Those experiences are rooted in a deep understanding of user needs, behaviors, and desires.

 Katy combines a love of science and measurability with her need to understand people.
 This approach to research and design is both enhanced by and brought to her teaching at California College of the Arts and Stanford University.
 She recently spoke with dscout about the importance of understanding people and the science behind what her team does.

 dscout: What are some of the first things you do when you launch a user research project?